 Pros

-Resin feel with better heat management thanks to cooling fins
+Quiet resin feel with cooling fins

-Strong modulation for wet, technical UK trails
+Strong modulation on slippery trails

 Cons